Toolsets

 Define parameters:

-Field Required Definition & Guidance ID Yes This is a unique key under the toolsets section of DIAL Admin.
-Display Name Yes A user-friendly label shown across the UI (e.g. GitHub, Google Maps).
-Description No Free-text note about the this toolset’s purpose, capabilities, or any other relevant details.
-Source Type Yes Choose between the available source types of toolset: DIAL MCP Container and External Endpoint.
-External Endpoint Conditional Toolset API for MCP calls.
-The endpoint that a Quick App can call to fetch external data.
-Applies for External Endpoint source types.
-Container Conditional MCP server container ID.
-Applies for MCP Container source types. -
+Field Required Description ID Yes Define a unique identifier of a toolset.
+Display Name Yes Define a name of a toolset shown across the UI (e.g. GitHub, Google Maps).
+Description No Enter a free-text note about the this toolset’s purpose, capabilities, or any other relevant details.
+Source Type Yes Choose between the available source types of toolset:

-You can access the toolset configuration screen by clicking any toolset in the toolsets grid and also when adding a new toolset.
-In this section, you can view and configure all settings for the toolset.
+You can access the toolset configuration screen by clicking any toolset on the main screen and also when adding a new toolset.
+In this section, you can view and configure the selected toolset.

 - Properties: Main definitions.